Information for students, faculty and staff regarding COVID-19. (Updated: 1 July 2020)

 On this page we will gather current information about the library services during COVID-19.
 The information on this page is updated continuously.

-The University Library and the Medical Library are now only open for book loans and returns as well as printing and copying.
-It is no longer possible to study at the library and all group study rooms and study areas are closed.
+The University Library and the Medical Library are only open for book loans and returns as well as printing and copying.
+It is not possible to study at the library and all group study rooms and study areas are closed.
+These rules apply until 10 August.
+You can however already book group study rooms and a 3D-printer with access from 10 August and onwards.

 Only visit the library if you feel healthy.